- Procurement and Payment — Quick Reference Guide

 - A new natural account for hospitality expenditures has been created — 66025.
 Any supplies or services meeting SDSU’s Hospitality Policy should be recorded to this natural account and be submitted with a Hospitality Justification Form.

 New Online Order Solution — Campus Market Place

-If you do not have an account please contact Business Information Systems to request your account set up in the Campus Marketplace.
+If you do not have an account please contact Accounts Payable - PCC (Sharon Danner 4-2915) to request your account set up in the Campus Marketplace.
+AP – PCC will initiate the paperwork and route to Business Information Systems.
 Shortly after the account is set up, you will receive an automated E-mail from the ESM ordering solution, which will provide login and password instructions.
 The process for ordering is similar to any online ordering system and should be fairly simple.
 We are preparing training sessions to be held at the Administration Building Training Lab, AD233 on the following days and times: